-Some scientists think that man may approach the speed of light — 300,000 kilometers a second in a distant future.
-This forecast is based on Einstein’s theory of Relativity which holds, in part, that an object may approach the speed of light but never reach or surpass it.
+Some scientists think that humans may be able to travel at almost the speed of light, which is 300,000 kilometers a second, in the distant future.
+This forecast is based around Einstein’s theory of Relativity that states, in some of its principles, that an object or vehicle may approach the speed of light but can never reach or surpass it.

-Long-range forecasts envision incredible rocket speeds.
-The main reason such speeds will be possible is that outer space is almost a perfect Vacuum filled with widely spaced hydrogen particles.
-In the Earth’s atmosphere, on the other hand, aircraft have to plough through a blanket of heavy air which produces drag and acts as a brake on their speed.
-The near-perfect vacuum beyond Earth’s atmosphere will offer practically no resistance to space ships.
-Even so, to approach the speed of light will call for propulsion devices of almost infinite energy.
+There are some long-range forecasts that envision rockets that move forward at incredible speeds.
+The main reason such speeds on a vehicle will be possible is that the outer space is almost a perfect vacuum that is filled with widely-spaced hydrogen particles.
+In the Earth’s atmosphere, planes and other aircraft have been able to plough through a blanket of heavy air, which produces drags and acts as a brake on their speed.
+The near-perfect vacuum found beyond Earth’s atmosphere will offer practically little to no resistance to space ships.
+However, to approach the speed of light, NASA or other space agencies would have to build propulsion devices that can produce almost infinite energy.

-The highest speed recorded so far has been 252,800 kilometers per hour, achieved by NASA’s Helios A and B probes (photo, above) each time they reached the perihelion (nearest point to the Sun) in their solar orbits.
+Before 2018, the highest speed for a man-made object that was recorded has been 252,800 kilometers per hour, and that tremendous speed was achieved by NASA’s Helios A and B probes in April 1976.
+They often travel at that speed each time they reached the perihelion or the nearest point to the Sun in their orbits.